 The format of the club is low key fellowship with a nice place to gather and fly .

 Club Meetings: We do not have regular club meetings as of September 2017 but have Executive Board meetings once a month.
 If anyone is interested in joing the meeting or has an item that needs to be put on the agenda, please contact one of the officers for instructions on attending.
 It is the policy of the club that anyone is invited and welcome to the Board Meetings.
 We have two open club meetings a year, one mid-summer and the other being the annual holiday party (normally the first week of December).
-Location of the meetings will be announced on the club forum on "Gmail Groups Forum" but can be found by contacting one of the officers.
+Location of the meetings will be announced on the club forum on the club Google Group and can also be found by contacting one of the officers.

 Support of Charities: The club is involved in: The "Toys for Tots" campaign that we donate to as a club from our treasury plus the total proceeds of our yearly major DLG contest.
 The club members also participate in the Skymasters Christmas activity at the Ultimate Soccer Arena where a fund raiser is held each year for a local charitiable organization (the organization varies from year to year.